Introduction

 Key facts

-- The REZ will unlock 3 gigawatts of new network capacity by the mid-2020s, enough to power 1.4 million homes.
+• The REZ will initially unlock at least 4.5 gigawatts of new network capacity by the mid-2020s.

 For other facts on how EnergyCo are coordinating REZ delivery across NSW, visit Frequently Asked Questions.